 Public Services Librarian

 Laura Giacobbe has a B.S. in Law and Justice from the College of New Jersey and a M.S. in Library and Information Science from Drexel University.
 For the last few years, Laura has worked in public libraries as an adult services librarian.
 She previously worked in metadata analysis at Princeton Theological Seminary.
-She enjoys meditation and travel and she teaches meditation to her community in Toms River, NJ.
+She teaches meditation, mindfulness, and reiki.

 Phone: 732-247-5241 x 1773